turn over a new leaf

 All services and programs are inspired by the following truth

 When we work towards becoming better versions of ourselves,

 the whole world benefits.

 "We can't solve problems by using the same kind of thinking we used when we created them"

-About Dan Piquette
+About me, Dan Piquette